 In the Polyester synthetic staple fibre expiry review case, in which neither price undercutting nor price suppression was established for the imports from Korea, the Ministry still extended the period of application of the existing measures and evaluated that the prices of imports from Indonesia in 2015 and 2016 were far from being representative because of their very low quantity.
 The Ministry also took into consideration the effect of the currency fluctuation during the same period.

 In the Sodium percarbonates case, the Ministry linked the absence of price undercutting to the domestic producer's waiver from its turnover and profit by not raising its prices to be able to compete with imports.
 Furthermore, the claim by one of the cooperating parties regarding the currency used in the determination of price undercutting and depression was accepted by the Ministry and the calculations were made accordingly.
 Eventually, the concerned company also requested from the Ministry that the differences in the production processes (i.e., energy efficiencies) be taken into account in the calculation of price undercutting and price depression.
 However, the Ministry rejected this request on the basis of its like product analysis.

-The Ministry eventually imposed reduced anti-dumping duties in its Yarn of man-made or synthetic or artificial staple fibres anti-dumping case19 through the application of the lesser duty rule after taking into account the public interest principle.
+The Ministry eventually imposed reduced anti-dumping duties in its Yarn of man-made or synthetic or artificial staple fibres19 and Plastic baby products20 anti-dumping cases through the application of the lesser duty rule after taking into account the public interest principle.

 Transparency issues in calculating reasonable profit margins

 The setting of a reasonable profit margin is of utmost importance in the establishment of the price effect.